nickellas/genetic-algorithm/README.md

   http://www.caam.rice.edu/software/ARPACK/

 NOTE: These instructions worked on my schools cluster but any number of changes may be needed for them to work of your architecture.
 Follow all readme files on these programs.

+___program guide___

+The programs in this directory are designed to work together when genetic_algorithm.py is run.
+They each do the following:

+genetic_algorithm.py (Nicholas Kellas)- The brains of the operation.
+To run, change the the stoichiometry desired (atom_numbers), a slab may be added if desired.
+The number of times the program will generate a new candidate is determined by n_to_test.
+By default the program will run 5000 iterations with a 30% chance to mutate the created molecule rather then just cut-and-splice.

+molemaker.py (Nicholas Kellas)- This module generate the molecules to form the initial population.
+It knows how to use Carbon, Hydrogen, and Nitrogen currently, but can easily have other elements added.

+Starting_pop_maker.py (Nicholas Kellas)- This program is a plug-in to use the two remaining programs to cluster the starting population.
+With it, a large starting population can be generated without hugely time consuming calculations, and then the molecules can be grouped based on intermolecular distances to create 20 distinct groups of molecules.
+A molecule is picked from each group at random to form the true starting population.

+clustering_v3.py (Mathias S Jorgensen)- Identifies similarity between molecules for grouping.

+comparators_opt.py (Mathias S Jorgensen)- Chunky math stuff used to make the clustering program work.